jkt2407/frontend-nanodegree-mobile-portfolio/README.md

 #### 2. Framerate for pizza.html
 Optimizations:
 - In views/js/main.js,
--- Limited the number of rows and columns of pizzas created to the size of the screen -- Kept an array of pizzas so we can access them quickly rather than having to traverse the DOM looking for them -- In updatePositions(), made computation of "phase" a table lookup rather than recomputing it every time
+ - Limited the number of rows and columns of pizzas created to the size of the screen
+ - Kept an array of pizzas so we can access them quickly rather than having to traverse the DOM looking for them
+ - In updatePositions(), made computation of "phase" a table lookup rather than recomputing it every time

 To see these changes, search for "optimization:" in views/js/main.js.

 Results:

+Timeline display in DevTools shows consistent frame times at 60 fps or better

 #### 3. Computation Efficiency for pizza.html
 Optimizations:
 - In views/js/main.js, changePizzaSizes()
--- removed document.querySelectorAll() from "for" loop
+ - removed document.querySelectorAll() from "for" loop
--- removed call to determineDX and put code in line
--- pulled the calculation of windowwidth out of the "for" loop - we only need to do this once -- saved the computed new width values in an array so they can be set together in one fell swoop, avoiding FSL
+ - removed computation of new width from "for" loop since all pizzas will be the same width

+Results:

+Time to resize pizzas is about 1. seconds, as reported by console

 ============================================================